-Most employees in the U.S. are covered by the Workers’ Compensation Act, an insurance which pays for injuries in the workplace.
+Most employees in the U.S. are covered by the Workers’ Compensation Act, insurance that pays for injuries in the workplace.
 Employers with a minimum of three employees are required to carry workers’ compensation insurance.

 Fault vs. Your Workers’ Compensation Benefits